Rijal Alma language: Classification

 The speech variety of Rijāl Almaʿ was first described as an Arabic variety although since then this classification has been called into question, with al-Jallad (2014:239) noting: "The Riǧāl Almaʿ dialect, for instance, has generated much excitement on account of its being the only ‘Arabic dialect’ to preserve gender and number agreement in the relative pronoun.
 But considering our discussion, on what basis can one even call it an Arabic dialect?
 The ‘preserved’ relative series is in fact a Sabaic isogloss, and other features point equally away from Arabic."Similar to Razihi and Faifi the speech variety of Rijāl Almaʿ has various lexical and grammatical elements that are not attested in the Sayhadic languages of antiquity but are known to be present in the Modern South Arabian languages of Oman and Yemen.
-The description of Rijāl Almaʿ as an Arabic dialect may indeed be a default assumption given the area where it is spoken, but its actual place within Central Semitic remains unclear although the descriptions would suggest a relationship with the Sayhadic languages.
+The description of Rijāl Almaʿ as an Arabic dialect may indeed be a default assumption given the area where it is spoken, but its actual place within Semitic remains unclear although the descriptions would suggest a relationship with the Sayhadic languages.
 A suggestion by Jan Retsö may best explain the situation in Rijāl Almaʿ:"Apart from Mehri and its sisters there are probably "dialects" in Yemen whose "Arabness" could be disputed.
 The conclusion is thus that e.g. the kaškaša, k-perfects and other features in the south-western Arabic dialects are not borrowings.
 Instead, all other elements connecting them with other Arabic dialects are borrowings."